 Top-seeded Manuel Orantes of Spain outclassed ninth-seeded Kim Warwick of Australia to win the Japanese Open Tennis Championship played in Tokyo on Sunday (6 November).

-Top-seeded Manuel Orantes of Spain outclassed ninth-seeded Kim Warwick of Australia to win the Japanese Open Tennis Championship played in Tokyo on Sunday (6 November).
+Background: Top-seeded Manuel Orantes of Spain outclassed ninth-seeded Kim Warwick of Australia to win the Japanese Open Tennis Championship played in Tokyo on Sunday (6 November).
 In a 45 minute match Orantes beat Warwick 6-2, 6-1.

 SYNOPSIS: Twenty-five-year old Warwick, serving to Orantes, had defeated eighth-seeded Tim Gullikson of the United States in the semi-finals, and had lost three sets en routs to the finals.
 But 29-year-old veteran Orantes entered the finals without having lost a set in five preliminary matches, and was in sparkling good form.